 4. Prioritize your brain use

 If you don't need to use mental energy remembering where you laid your keys or the time of your granddaughter's birthday party, you'll be better able to concentrate on learning and remembering new and important things.
-Take advantage of calendars and planners, maps, shopping lists, file folders, and address books to keep routine information accessible.
+Take advantage of smart phone reminders, calendars and planners, maps, shopping lists, file folders, and address books to keep routine information accessible.
 Designate a place at home for your glasses, purse, keys, and other items you use often.

 5. Repeat what you want to know